-- The business applies a hierarchy when controlling risks 9.1 - 9.2 The business identifies and applies a mix of controls to prevent, mitigate and respond to risks - 9.3 The business risk assessments inform the identification and application of risk controls - 9.4 The business identifies and uses guidance, standards and legal requirements when determining risk controls - 9.5 The business consults, cooperates and coordinates with other parties including contractors, suppliers and those it works with or alongside when controlling risks
+- 9.1 The business applies a hierarchy when controlling risks - 9.2 The business identifies and applies a mix of controls to prevent, mitigate and respond to risks - 9.3 The business risk assessments inform the identification and application of risk controls - 9.4 The business identifies and uses guidance, standards and legal requirements when determining risk controls - 9.5 The business consults, cooperates and coordinates with other parties including contractors, suppliers and those it works with or alongside when controlling risks

-Assessment Evidence Whakaoreore Contractors and workers are observed working to the same standards.
-A performing business Observations Agreed risk controls can be observed in use (physical and behavioural).
-The business eliminates or designs out risks where it is reasonable Mechanisms to access information on agreed risk controls available in workplace. and practicable for them to do so.
-The business assesses the balance between cost and risk when Information on emergency response procedures easily available. applying a mix of prevention and response controls - this includes Emergency equipment easily available (mechanism for communicating emergency, spill equipment, rescue equipment, exit identification etc). emergency planning, and is able to demonstrate how this assessment has been undertaken, and to explain why elimination was not reasonable or practicable.
-The business Interviews Workers are able to explain the key risks in their roles - and the key controls to manage those risks. understands the trade-offs when implementing risk controls - and how controls may exacerbate or cause with workers Workers explain how they contribute to developing and deciding on controls.
-They will also be able to explain why those controls and required, the chiesting and other risks.
-The business actively involves workers in the selection process for controls, and consults with contractors, suppliers and other controls are required - the objective and purpose of each control. parties to identify appropriate risk controls arising from all activities \frown Leaders can explain the key risks in their work and in the work of their team. occurring on the same site.
-Those who are not directly involved in this process are informed of the actions Interviews with leaders They are able to explain how the risk controls were identified, and how they know that there is a consistent approach across the organisation in respect of risks that apply across multiple teams or locations. they need to take to control the identified and assessed risks that are within the control and influence of the business.
-The business ensures that the objective or purpose of Leaders will be able to explain how the risk controls were assessed as being the reasonably practicable steps they needed to take - and why elimination of a risk wasn't possible where controls are implemented.
-They may be able to provide examples of where risks have been eliminated. each control in managing the risk is clear.
-This ensures that workers understand the 'why' for each control that is identified and supports engagement and buy in.
-The controls used to manage the same risks in different locations, teams or sites are consistent.
-At this level the same level of protection is afforded to workers regardless of where or when they are exposed to a risk.
-The business uses national standards, guidance and industry practice to identify risk controls and workers and leaders are familiar with these materials.
+- Contractors and workers are observed working to the same standards. - Agreed risk controls can be observed in use (physical and behavioural). - Mechanisms to access information on agreed risk controls available in workplace. - Information on emergency response procedures easily available. - Emergency equipment easily available (mechanism for communicating emergency, spill equipment, rescue equipment, exit identification etc).

+- Workers are able to explain the key risks in their roles - and the key controls to manage those risks.
+For example, Lock Out Tag Out (LOTO) Procedures. - Workers explain how they contribute to developing and deciding on controls. - They will also be able to explain why those controls are required - the objective and purpose of each control.

+- Leaders can explain the key risks in their work and in the work of their team. - They are able to explain how the risk controls were identified, and how they know that there is a consistent approach across the organisation in respect of risks that apply across multiple teams or locations. - Leaders will be able to explain how the risk controls were assessed as being the reasonably practicable steps they needed to take - and why elimination of a risk wasn't possible where controls are implemented. - They may be able to provide examples of where risks have been eliminated.

-- There may be documented procedures or registers.
+There may be documented procedures or registers.
 These will exhibit language that is collaborative in nature and clearly tailored to the needs of the workers and the work environment.
 The documentation will show evidence of being used by workers.